-Who came up with the idea to combine elbow macaroni with creamy cheese to create this simple, yet perfectly complementary concoction?
+So who came up with the idea to combine elbow macaroni with creamy cheese to create this simple, yet perfectly complementary concoction?
 As you might expect, mac and cheese traces its roots to Italy, home of many culinary delights.
-The Liber de Coquina, or Book of Cooking, an Italian cookbook from the 13th century, includes a recipe called de lasanis that foodie historians believe is the first macaroni and cheese recipe.
-The recipe calls for sheet pasta cut into two-inch (50-millimeter) squares, cooked in water and tossed with grated cheese, likely Parmesan [source: Clifford Wright].
+The "Liber de Coquina," or "Book of Cooking," an Italian cookbook from the 13th century, includes a recipe called de lasanis that foodie historians believe is the first macaroni and cheese recipe.
+The recipe calls for sheet pasta cut into 2-inch (5-centimeter) squares, cooked in water and tossed with grated cheese, likely Parmesan [source: Wright].

 Amateur historians have often credited Thomas Jefferson with introducing macaroni and cheese to the United States.
 That probably isn't true, but he did help make it popular.
 He dined on the dish during his time in Italy; he loved it so much that he brought a pasta maker back with him to the U.S. and served the dish at the White House in 1802.
 Mary Rudolph, who took over hostess duties at the White House when Jefferson's wife died, included a macaroni recipe that with Parmesan cheese in her 1824 cookbook, "The Virginia Housewife."

 Of course, Kraft Foods introduced the Kraft Macaroni and Cheese Dinner in 1937, at the end of the Great Depression.
 Called "the housewife's best friend, a nourishing one pot meal," it was a fast, filling and inexpensive way to feed a family.
-In that year alone, 8 million boxes were sold, and the popularity of Kraft dinners continues today [source: Simmons].
+In that year alone, 8 million boxes were sold, and the popularity of Kraft dinners continues today [source: Rhodes].

 While original homemade recipes include pasta, butter or cream, and Parmesan cheese, American cooks often improvised, using cheddar, Colby or more affordable processed cheese, and spices like nutmeg and mustard.
 Today, gourmet versions call for a variety of cheeses, including Gruyère, smoked Gouda, and goat, and add-ins like bacon, tomatoes, shallots and more.

-So, while no single inventor can lay claim to the classic macaroni and cheese recipe, everyone has a favorite version of the dish.
+So, while no single cook can lay claim to the classic macaroni and cheese recipe, everyone has a favorite version of the dish.
 Whether yours comes in a blue box or features a medley of gourmet ingredients, there's nothing like it for warmth and comfort.